Any 2.0 Editor Pen can become a live website on the internet! CodePen makes it extremely fast and easy: just the click of a button.

 Changing the Subdomain

 The given subdomain will remain constant as long as the Pen is deployed.
-If you undeploy and re-deploy you will be given a new subdomain automatically.
-You cannot get an older subdomain back that you used before.
+If you undeploy and redeploy, you will automatically be given a new subdomain.
+You cannot get back an older subdomain you used before.
 Any links to the old subdomain will no longer work, so be aware!

 Differences Between the Pen Preview and the Deployed Pen